 The story of Kibeho needs to be told and be passed on to future generations of men and women who join the Australian Defence Force.
 “At last the old myth of Peacekeeping service with the UN being just a bit of a holiday and a good way of earning extra money was put away for good”.

-the Australians by the UN would have tested any man’s limits.
+“We could only sit and watch in horror”.
+The scale of genocide that took place at Kibeho is mind numbing.
+The immense pressure and strictness of the Rules of Engagement (ROE) placed uponthe Australians by the UN would have tested any man’s limits.
 The Rwandese Patriotic Army (RPA) tried everything to intimidate the Australians to open fire.
 Strict adherence of the ROE and personal discipline saved the Australians from being killed.
 SAS patrol medic Paul Jordan said years later “we are good, but not that good”.
 “There were around 2,000 RPA soldiers, all focused on killing, and only 32 of us”.

 Pickard details what would have happened if they were caught taking photos.
 “The RPA would not allow anyone to take photos, let alone footage”.
 “George Gittoes, the war artist attached to us, had been threatened with death if he took pictures”.
 He was “determined to let the world know what was happening in Kibeho”.
 George’s photos have been seen all over the world in magazines and television stories about Rwanda.